instinctscience/versioned/README.md

 # Versioned

-Versioned is a tool for enhancing `Ecto.Schema` modules to keep a full history of changes such that no historical data is lost.
+Versioned is a tool for enhancing `Ecto.Schema` modules to keep a full history of changes.

-The underlying method is to create a corresponding "versions" table where any change can be found as an inserted record.
+The underlying method is to create a corresponding "versions" table for each schema where any change can be found as a discrete.
 When a record is deleted, the `:is_deleted` field will be set to `true` in two places: the preexisting, main record and the newly inserted record in the versions table.
+Records in the versions table are never updated or deleted.

-Versioned provides helpers for migrations and schemas, and then the `Versioned` module can be used in place of your application's `Repo` module for several common uses to manage these records.
+Versioned provides helpers for migrations and schemas.
+The `Versioned` module can then be used in place of your application's `Repo` module for several common uses (insert, update, etc) to manage these records.

 ## Installation